C00lH4nds/Voron_Logo_apron_LED_case_for_ERCF_V2/README.md

 ![20240611_211322](https://github.com/C00lH4nds/Voron_Logo_apron_LED_case_for_ERCF_V2/assets/116689671/00f06190-b429-42f0-82fe-7385f9292029)

 The front part with diffusers act as a soldering jig, you can solder the wires now if you want them on the back of the LEDs.
-If you prefer having the wires on the front of the LEDs, stick the support plate on the LEDs, remove the support plate with the LEDs and solder the wires
+If you prefer having the wires on the front of the LEDs, stick the support plate on the LEDs, remove the support plate with the LEDs and solder the wires.
 ![20240611_215712](https://github.com/C00lH4nds/Voron_Logo_apron_LED_case_for_ERCF_V2/assets/116689671/9d6739ad-e95a-4043-a658-41796f6d3008)

 Use the M3 T-nuts and screws to set the case on the front 20x20 extrusion of the ERCF.
 Mind the orientation of the part, the case is not centered on the 20x20 extrusion, it is mounted slightly low to avoid any friction with the selector assembly.